scuzzydude/asimov/asimov.md

 The SNS is a distributed API provided by The Foundation that provides a text-based lookup of Scoot.
 Searching on "Asimov" will always yield scoot(0) as the first entry.
 There could be dozens or thousands of other entries, listed by market value in asimov.
 The naming convention for human subject based Scoot shall be scoot(FirstName.LastName) or (SubUnit.Unit).
 Formally, asimov should be Scoot(Isaac.Asimov) but since it's a special case, "asimov" alone will always refer to scoot(0).

-During the initial rollout of the protocol, The Foundation may sell short-term leases of SNS entries for terms of a year or perhaps longer where there is value-based justification.
+During the initial rollout of the protocol, The Foundation may sell short-term leases of SNS entries for terms of a year or longer where there is value-based justification.
 If the Louvre was to scoot Da Vinci's *Mona Lisa*, then perhaps a 10 or 100 year lease of scoot(Mona.Lisa) would be warranted.
 If you're just the first person to scoot(William.Shakespeare) there is no explicit value you can assert just because you were the first -- anybody and likely everybody will think they've got the best take on appreciating Shakespeare.

 Normal operation of the SNS will make naming assignment dynamic, based on overall value.
 Say you started scoot(75161) and were the first to lease SNS rights to (William.Shakespeare) for one year.
 When the year is up, the system will look at the trade-based valuation of scoot(75161) and count the number of months that scoot(75161) was the most valuable Scoot with the subject of William Shakespeare.
 Let's say for 7 consecutive months of the last year it was the most valuable Shakespeare Scoot and ended the year at the top.
 That would mean that another Scoot must become the most valuable Scoot for at least 8 months to take over SNS entry of (William.Shakespeare).
 This limit shall have some maximum extent, a year or two, as determined by The Foundation's board.